felixlopz/hubrise-test-task/content/apps/lightspeed-restaurant/en/overview.md

 ## Description

 Lightspeed Restaurant (K Series) is an iPad and cloud Point of Sales system for restaurants and hoteliers.
+Its sleek design and intuitive interface allows on-site, remote or on-the-go management of single and multi-store businesses.

-Lightspeed Restaurant is available in many international markets.
+Lightspeed Restaurant is available in more than 100 countries.

 Lightspeed Restaurant Bridge is an app developed by HubRise used to connect Lightspeed Restaurant EPOS with other apps.